 - Windproof: The level of wind-resistance also depends on the coat.
 See above.

 You know the puffer jacket.
 You’ve seen the puffer jacket.
 You’re probably worn one at some point in your life.

-Puffer jackets, another casual option, are designed with a single idea in mind: insulation.
+Puffer jackets, another casual outerwear option, are designed with a single idea in mind: insulation.
 They are among the most common winter jacket you see worn around town when the temperature drops.
-That’s because they are the warmest winter jackets for men.
+That’s because they are the warmest men’s winter jackets.
 They’re like sleeping bags with sleeves.

 You may have images in mind of Michelin Man-looking individuals in excessively bulky coats, but that needn’t be the case if you choose well.
-Down coats are more focused on comfort and warmth than style, but they needn’t look awful if you go for a sleeker, more form-fitting design.
+Down coats are more focused on extra warmth and comfort than style, but they needn’t look awful if you go for a sleeker, more form-fitting design.

 Try not to get tempted by an overly bulky, puffed up coat.
 On the other hand, don’t skimp on the down filling either, or you might come to regret it on a particularly frosty morning.

 The Best Professional Winter Coats to Wear with a Suit

 If your job demands a suit and you’re looking for a winter coat to wear with a suit, you need to keep one thing in mind: